felipebravom/AffectiveTweets/README.md

 ## 3. Use

-You can try training a polarity classifier from the command line that uses word embeddigns as features with the following command:
+You can use AffectiveTweets from the command line or the GUI.

+In the following example we will train an SVM from LibLinear on the Sent140test dataset using pretrained word embeddings as features.
+We use the FilteredClassfier that allows passing a filter to classifier.
+We use the MultiFilter filter to nest multiple filters.
+In this we will nest the TweetToEmbeddingsFeatureVector filter with the Reorder filter that will discard useless String attributes and put the class label as the last attribute.
+Moreover, we recommend incrementing the the memory available for the Java virtual machine using the -Xmx parameter:

 ```bash
 java -Xmx4G -cp weka/dist/weka.jar weka.Run weka.classifiers.meta.FilteredClassifier -t $HOME/wekafiles/packages/AffectiveTweets/data/sent140test.arff -split-percentage 66 -F "weka.filters.MultiFilter -F \"weka.filters.unsupervised.attribute.TweetToEmbeddingsFeatureVector -I 1 -B $HOME/wekafiles/packages/AffectiveTweets/resources/w2v.twitter.edinburgh.100d.csv.gz -S 0 -K 15 -L -O\" -F \"weka.filters.unsupervised.attribute.Reorder -R 4-last,3\"" -W weka.classifiers.functions.LibLINEAR -- -S 1 -C 1.0 -E 0.001 -B 1.0 -L 0.1 -I 1000
 ```

-If you are going to use large training datasets or calculate large dimensional features e.g, ngrams, s More info at: http://weka.wikispaces.com/OutOfMemoryException
+Note: If you are going to use large training datasets or calculate large dimensional features e.g, ngrams, s More info at: http://weka.wikispaces.com/OutOfMemoryException

 The same can be done using the Weka GUI by running WEKA: